alalazu/airscript/README.md

 ### Setup
 First, you need to create a config file with connection parameters for your Airlock Gateways.
-You can use src/samples/config.yaml as a template.
+You can use samples/config.yaml as a template.

-The API keys can retrieved via Airlock Config Center - System Setup - System Admin.
+The API keys can be retrieved via Airlock Config Center - System Setup - System Admin.

 The default location for the config file is "~/.airscript/config.yaml".
 Otherwise, you can specify its location on the command line: